๐Campaigns

 Static: Uses one or more dedicated tracking numbers.
 Ideal for offline marketing like billboards, print ads, radio spots, or regional advertising campaigns.

-When to Use DNI vs Static
+When to Use Website Tracker vs Static

 You want to track website visitors from different sources (Google Ads, Facebook Ads, organic search)

-You need to know which online marketing channel drove each call
+You need to know which online marketing channel drove each call or form submission

 You want automatic phone number swapping based on visitor source